ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
 iOS Enrolment | Configured | iOS is commonly deployed across the Commonwealth and can be hardened in line with the ACSC hardening guide for iOS devices iOS Configuration | Configurations will follow the ACSC hardening guide for iOS devices as much as possible using Intune.
-Refer to DTA – Intune Configuration - ABAC document. | Aligns with the ACSC Security Configuration Guide Apple iOS 12 Devices  ..
+Refer to DTA – Intune Configuration - ABAC document. | Aligns with the ACSC Security Configuration Guide Apple iOS 14.

 ### Registry settings